Free FEDEX 2-Day Shipping Orders $100+

 Males

 Unlike females, males can become sexually active once they have fully physically developed - around the age of 12 - 15 months.
-The first signs of a sexually matured male marking their territory, mounting, or aggressive behavior such as the urge to roam.
+However, some may be able to sire puppies in just 5 months.
+The first signs of a sexually mature male are marking their territory, mounting, and undesired behaviors (such as the urge to roam).

 Overweight and Underweight Dogs

-Some pet parents often wonder if their dog is underweight, overweight, or at their ideal weight.
-Having an ideal weight for your pet is not only healthy, but it also allows him to live a healthy and active lifestyle.
+Some pet parents often wonder if their dog is underweight, overweight, or at their ideal body weight.
+Having an ideal weight for your dog and puppy's weight is not only healthy, but it also allows them to live a healthy and active lifestyle.

-Some factors that determine your pet’s weight, and that includes:
+Some factors that determine your pet’s weight, and that include:

 • Daily food intake